The Jewish Embodiment Project

 The Retreat Arc

 A weekend of deep remembering within our own beings.
-Shavuot commemorates the receiving of wisdom and the fruits of spring.
+The summer is a time for feeling the fruits of our beings spring forth.
 Together, we’ll explore our first reference point, our own bodies, and, from this anchor, we’ll explore what it means to live as physical beings in relation to Jewish wisdom.

 Elul Retreat

-ONLY open to those who have attended a level 1 Retreat
+PRIORITY GIVE to those who have attended a level 1 Retreat but all are welcome to apply.

 Prepare for the high holidays by turning back to your own self.
 We’ll build on the trust and physical language created in the level one retreats to explore how we can relate to other beings, other reflections of the divine, as we move through space and toward 5786.